OctopusDeploy/docs/docs/infrastructure/deployment-targets/kubernetes-target/rancher/index.md

 description: How to configure a Rancher Kubernetes cluster as a deployment target in Octopus
 position: 40
 ---
-[Rancher](http://www.rancher.com) is a Kubernetes (K8s) cluster management tool which can be used to manage K8s clusters on local infrastructure, cloud infrastructure, and even cloud managed K8s services.
+[Rancher](http://www.rancher.com) is a Kubernetes (K8s) cluster management tool that can be used to manage K8s clusters on local infrastructure, cloud infrastructure, and even cloud managed K8s services.
 Not only can Rancher be used to centrally manage all of your K8s clusters, it can also be used to provide a central point for deployment, proxying commands through Rancher to the K8s clusters it manages.
 This provides the advantage of managing access to your K8s clusters without having to add users to the clusters individually.

 ## Authentication

 Before you can add your Rancher managed cluster, you must first create a means of authenticating to it.
-This can be accomplished using the Rancher UI to create a key for access.
+This can be accomplished using the Rancher UI to create an access key.

-1. Log into Rancher, then click on your Profile in the upper right-hand corner.
+1. Log into Rancher, then click on your profile in the upper right-hand corner.
 1. Select **API & Keys**.
 1. Click on **Add Key**.
 1. Give the API Key an expiration and a scope.
-1. It is recommended adding a description so you know what this key will be used for then click **Create**.
+1. We recommend adding a description so you know what this key will be used for, then click **Create**.

-After you click create, you will be shown the API Key information,
+After you click create, you will be shown the API Key information:
-- Access Key (username) - Used for Username/Password accounts in Octopus Deploy
+- Access Key (username): Used for Username/Password accounts in Octopus Deploy.
-- Secret Key (password) - Used for Username/Password accounts in Octopus Deploy
+- Secret Key (password): Used for Username/Password accounts in Octopus Deploy.
-- Bearer Token - Used for Token accounts in Octopus Deploy
+- Bearer Token: Used for Token accounts in Octopus Deploy.

-*save this information, you will not be able to retrieve it later*.
+**Save this information, you will not be able to retrieve it later.**

 ## Rancher cluster endpoints